 Our ERC project has contributed to the burgeoning literature that includes market incompleteness into the workhorse model of stabilization policy, the New Keynesian business cycle model.
 Introducing market incompleteness changes the way stabilization policy works, alters its welfare consequences and gives room to uncertainty and redistribution policies immediately affecting the business cycle.

 Bayer, Christian and Lütticke, Ralph and Pham-Do, Lien and Tjaden, Volker, 2017.
-“Precautionary Savings, Illiquid Assets, and the Aggregate Consequences of Shocks to Household Income Risk”, Revised and Resubmitted to Econometrica. (new version)
+“Precautionary Savings, Illiquid Assets, and the Aggregate Consequences of Shocks to Household Income Risk”, Revised and Resubmitted to Econometrica. (new version, December 2017)

 Lütticke, Ralph, 2015.
 “Transmission of Monetary Policy with Heterogeneity in Household Portfolios”.